 Water for Horse Arena Dust Control

 A typical choice for riding arena dust control is watering the arena to coat dust particles and make them stick to one another, decreasing dust movement.
-This form of dust control, when done properly, can be incredibly effective.
+Arena watering is a form of dust control and when done properly, can be incredibly effective.

 Sprinkler systems, and similar irrigation systems, are an excellent choice, as they allow for even disbursement of the water throughout the entire arena.
-Hoses and other methods are not as effective, leading to spots that are too dry, meaning the water won’t penetrate properly, and other spots that are too wet, making it slippery for both the horses and riders.
+Hoses and other methods are not as effective, leading to spots that are too dry and other spots that are too wet, making it slippery for both the horses and riders.

 Calcium Chloride and Magnesium Chloride for Arena Dust Control

-Magnesium and calcium chloride are especially effective for indoor horse arena dust control, as they can’t be washed away by rain and will last a much longer time (6+ months).
-Not to mention that these salts lower the freezing point of water, which will lessen the likelihood of your arena freezing during the cold winter months even if you water it.
+Magnesium and calcium chlorides are especially effective for indoor horse arena dust control, as they won’t be washed away by rain and will last much longer (6+ months).
+Not to mention that these products lower the freezing point of water, which will lessen the likelihood of your arena freezing during the cold winter months even if you water it.

 Wood and Other Additives

 It might seem too easy, but one outdoor riding arena dust control method is adding wood in the form of chips or shavings.
-Wood will serve to boost the retention of moisture in the ground; with this moisture, dust particles are so heavy that they are less likely to become airborne.
+Wood will serve to boost the retention of surface moisture in the ground; by adding more water, dust particles are so heavy that they are less likely to become airborne.
 The drawbacks are that wood can be slippery when the footing is too wet and it will break down with time and foot (hoof) traffic.

-To maintain a dust-free arena, consider turning to products containing petroleum-like Vaseline, mineral oil, and other derivatives.
+To maintain a dust-free arena, consider turning to products containing petroleum-like Vaseline, mineral oil, and other derivatives to treat the footing.
 These products are clean, will not damage hooves and boots, and make effective dust suppressants.
-There are a few disadvantages of using petroleum-based products, however.
-First, they can be more expensive, and second, they can break down and evaporate relatively quickly, meaning you will need to continuously purchase and apply more.
+However, there are a few disadvantages of using petroleum-based products.
+First, they can be more expensive and second, they can break down and evaporate relatively quickly meaning you will need to continuously purchase and apply more.

-Another method of horse arena dust control is using various vegetable oil products, like canola, cottonseed, and soybean oil.
-Not only are these products safe, due to the fact that they are refined and we use them often, but they’re also completely biodegradable.
+Another method of horse arena dust control is using various vegetable oil products like canola, cottonseed, and soybean oil.
+Not only are these products safe, due to the fact that they are refined but they’re also completely biodegradable.
 The downside is that it will evaporate quickly and will need to be reapplied within a few months.
-Sand, not dirt, clay, or rubber, makes the best dust-free horse arena footing when you use oil.
+Vegetable oil products are best used with sand, clay, or rubber (not dirt) footing.

 Though your options for controlling dust in your arena are extensive, salt products like magnesium chloride, calcium chloride, and even traditional sodium chloride, are the easiest and most affordable dust control solutions.
 If you’re looking for high-quality horse arena dust control products, Ninja De-Icer has you covered.
-We’re a bulk salt supplier providing the Midwest and beyond with cost-effective dust management solutions.
+We’re a Nationwide bulk and bagged salt supplier providing cost-effective dust management solutions.
 Get a quote today to discuss your dust control needs!